keskiju/autocomplete-java/README.md

     ./src:./classes:./lib/*

+Implementation does not observe file changes yet, but you can refresh class descriptions manually using refresh command.

+If you are using the 'load class members' feature, I recommend you to put the most important paths in the classpath first, because current implementation is still unoptimized.
 Class descriptions are loaded in the order specified in the .classpath file.
-If you are using the 'load class members' feature, I recommend you to put the most important paths in the classpath first, because current implementation is still unoptimized.
-Implementation does not yet observe file changes, but you can refresh class descriptions manually using the refresh command from menu.

 TIP: Use linter-javac package to compile your classes on save.

 ## Status

-NOTE: Tested on OS X. Probably works ok on some Linux distributions also.
+Tested on OS X. Probably works ok on some Linux distributions also.
 Does not support Windows yet.

 TODO:
 * Trigger refresh on add/change/move/delete of a class or jar file